 Set Your Own Money Goals — and Forget About the Joneses

-Understanding the situations and struggles that most Americans are dealing with in their finances can be important and help lend you some valuable perspective on just how big (or small) your own problems really are.
+Understanding the average American’s finances can help lend you some valuable perspective on just how big (or small) your own problems really are.
 However, it’s also important to note that your financial situation is specific to you.
-You should keep in mind your own financial goals and whether or not you’re meeting them more so than where you fit into the broader picture of the American economy.
-After all, the median salary has equally as many people making more than that level as there are making less.
+You should set your own financial goals and judge yourself against them, not someone else’s.
+Whether or not you’re meeting them means more than where you fit into the broader picture of the American economy.
+After all, the median salary has equally as many people making more as there are making less.

 Andrew Lisa contributed to the reporting for this article.